GastonJacinto/GastonJacinto/GastonJacinto.md

 - 📄 Know about my experiences: [I'm working for CLUB ADIP with a team, developing the page that they will use in the future.
 It's actually done, so you can see it in the link above.](I'm working for CLUB ADIP with a team, developing the page that they will use in the future.
 It's actually done, so you can see it in the link above.)

-- ⚡ Facts about me 👌 **I love doing tasks that demands to investigate and put a lot of my attention, I love reading documentation to learn some new tech skils or new technologies, and this is because I'm so good at investigating, as I said, I learn fast 😉**
+- ⚡ Facts about me 👌 **I love doing tasks that demands to investigate and put a lot of my attention, I love reading documentation to learn some new tech skills or new technologies, and this is because I'm so good at investigating, as I said, I learn fast 😉**

 <h3 align="left">Connect with me:</h3>
 <p align="left">